vtaits/form-schema/packages/react-final-form-schema/README.md

 - `mapErrors` (not required) can map submission errors of form to format of `final-form`;

-- new render prop `renderField` can optimize boilerplate of imports;

 - `initialValuesPlaceholder` - new prop, initial runtime values of form during asynchronous initialization.

+### FormField

+A component for rendering field by name according to its schema

+#### Props

+- `name` - required, string, name of field for render;
+- `payload` - not required, payload prop of nested field;
+- `parents` - not required, stack of parent fields for child field.

 ### Type declaration

 Type declaration is similar with [@vtaits/form-schema](https://github.com/vtaits/form-schema/tree/master/packages/form-schema) but there is new prop:

-- `component` - react component that will be rendered with `renderField`.
+- `component` - react component that will be rendered with `FormField`.
 Receives next props:

   - `name` - string, name of field;

   - `fieldSchema` - any, result of `getFieldSchema` by name of field;

-  - `payload` - any, 2nd argument of `renderField`, can be helpful for arrays of repeating fields;
+  - `payload` - any, prop of `FormField`, can be helpful for arrays of repeating fields;

   - `getFieldSchema` - see [@vtaits/form-schema](https://github.com/vtaits/form-schema/tree/master/packages/form-schema);

   - `getFieldType` - see [@vtaits/form-schema](https://github.com/vtaits/form-schema/tree/master/packages/form-schema);

-  - `parents` - stack of parent fields above current field with runtime values;
+  - `parents` - prop of `FormField`, stack of parent fields above current field with runtime values.

-  - `renderField` - function, can be helpful for render nested fields.
-Arguments:

-    1. `fieldName` - required, string, name of field for render;

-    2. `payload` - not required, payload prop of nested field;

-    3. `parents` - not required, stack of parent fields for child field.

 ## Built-in field types